DataDog/integrations-core/openshift/README.md

 ### Metrics

-See [metadata.csv][10] for a full list of provided metrics by this integration.
+See [metadata.csv][10] for a list of metrics provided by this integration.

 ### Events